urtes/salaries/README.md

 ## Instalation

 To run the application download salaries-1.0.jar file from Releases.
-In the same directory, where salaries-1.0.jar file is located, create directory named IOFiles and put input csv file into it (e.g. duomenys.csv).
+In the same directory, where salaries-1.0.jar file is located, create directory named IOFiles and put input file named duomenys.csv into it.

 ## Usage